alexdown/mongo-view/README.md

 --

-The "presentation" (such a pretentious word) goes like that:
+The **"presentation"** (such a pretentious word) goes like that:

-1. aggregation framework
+1. Although mostly used to store and retrieve data via CRUD operations, MongoDB have an [aggregation framework](http://docs.mongodb.org/manual/core/aggregation-pipeline/) that allows to write more complex queries (e.g. group, sum, etc).

+I can then use this aggregation framework to write queries that aggregate and reports on data.

-- how to create views
+2. how to create views
   ...jira :(

 - $out